CSGALS/SharpModMenu/README.md

 In the event that there is no spectator on which to create the predicted view model, the system will further fall back to a CenterHtmlMenu for that free roaming player.

+> [!NOTE]
+> Since the 2025 July update, a method to parent an entity to a player's view is unknown or impossible.
+> Unless a new method is found, SharpModMenu will always use the "fallback" HTML menu.

 ![](./docs/CenterHtmlFallbackCropped.png)

 Many thanks to [@T3Marius's CS2ScreenMenuAPI](https://github.com/T3Marius/CS2ScreenMenuAPI) for acting as reference when it comes to using the point_worldtext entity.